 Richie says “I read the girl was strangled” Lee tests him, “Maybe the killer wanted to get his kicks” “Well I get my kicks riding around,” Lee tells him, “Sometimes you like to stop in parking lots.
 Same parking lot where the girl was killed.”

 His lawyer tells Lee that a lot of people stop in that parking lot.
 Lee answers him back, “Not many point knives at innocent women.”

 Lee tries to tie Richie to Maggie’s murder.
 He asks him to take a lie detector test.
 Richie agrees.

-Back with the coroner Sam (Richard McKenzie) according the blood gas report it looks like she was held in a garage, because there was high level of carbon monoxide in her system.
+Back with the coroner Sam (Richard McKenzie) according to the blood gas report, it looks like she was held in a garage because there was a high level of carbon monoxide in her system.

 Lee then consults a doctor as to the profile of the type of person the killer would be.